 Putting off an easy thing makes it hard.
 Putting off a hard thing makes it impossible.George Claude Lorimer

 - Is there anyone who can help with this task?

-- Is there anyone who can take on another of your tasks so you can focus on this one?
+- Is there anyone who can take on another of our tasks so you can focus on this one?

-- Will explaining it or talking it through with someone else help?
+- Will explaining it with someone else help?

 Is It Possible to Break the Task into Smaller Pieces?